shirashko/Projects-in-C-and-C-languages/Project 1 - Caesar Cipher/README.md

 ### License
 This project is released under the [MIT](https://choosealicense.com/licenses/mit/) License.
 See the LICENSE file for details.

-### Conclusion
-Thank you for your interest in my project!
-I hope that you find it both useful and enjoyable to use.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2b/Caesar3.svg/1200px-Caesar3.svg.png" width= "350" height= "250">